What Is Work Function In Photoelectric Effect

 4. Crystal Orientation: For crystalline materials, the work function can depend on the orientation of the crystal surface.
 Different crystal faces have different atomic arrangements and electronic properties.

 5. Adsorbates: The presence of adsorbed atoms or molecules on the surface can significantly alter the work function.
-For example, the adsorption of alkali metals can reduce the work function, while the adsorption of oxygen can increase it.
+To give you an idea, the adsorption of alkali metals can reduce the work function, while the adsorption of oxygen can increase it.

 Measurement Techniques